Find a Community

 Non-Medical Home Care or Assisted Living?

-Caregivers and seniors often believe non-medical home care is a suitable, more affordable option to assisted living.
+Caregivers and seniors often believe non-medical home care is a suitable, more cost-effective option to assisted living.
 They might even believe non-medical home care gives a senior more freedom.
 For an older adult who wishes to age in place, in-home care may be the right option.
 Here are some of the key differences between the two to consider:

 Assisted Living vs. Home Care Comparison Table